 Britta Richter, an experienced nutritionist and hair therapist, also experienced sudden, unexplained hair loss, believed to be from the stress of work and two small children.
 While Britta was in London she had met Lars.
 She was convinced the treatment could work and went to Copenhagen.
 A short time later, her thin spots were gone.
 After Britta experienced the effectiveness of the therapy herself, she was very enthusiastic about bringing it to Germany.
 Due to the enormous demand, Britta plans to help open three more clinics to Hamburg, Berlin and Munich.

 Sabine scheduled an appointment to see Britta at Harklinikken.
-The preliminary assessment of her hair and scalp cost nothing.
 “This determines whether our customized treatment approach will work.
 We cannot help everyone,” states Britta.
 Hair loss has many manifestations.
 A distinction is made between hormonal-hereditary (androgenetic alopecia), circular (alopecia areata) and diffuse (Effluvieum) hair loss.
 Possible causes can be stress, diseases, malfunction of the thyroid gland and poor nutrition — all of which create an insufficient supply of essential nutrients.

 Often, as with Sabine, hormonal fluctuations are the cause of hair loss.
 Male and female hormones can get out of balance.
 After stopping the birth control pill, pregnancy, puberty or during menopause, hair changes in structure for women.
 The male hormone testosterone has a negative impact on the high-growth hair follicles; they don’t get enough nutrients and permanently shrink.
 The hair can reach a length of only ten centimeters before falling out, and then it grows less and less.

 The client’s head is studied with a dermatological camera after detailed discussion.
 This allows hair type, hair quality and the status of hair loss to be determined.
-These later form the basis for the composition of a customized treatment extract.
-Treatment requires the client to massage the extract on the scalp for about 10 to 15 minutes every night.
+These later form the basis for the composition of a customized treatment Extract.
+Treatment requires the client to massage the Extract on the scalp every night.
 In the morning the ingredients are washed with a special shampoo and — most importantly — cold rinsed, because low temperatures intensify the blood circulation.